azonenberg/antikernel/README.md

 Eventually some of these TODOs will be broken down into tickets on the issue tracker.
 Need to work out some finer details on design first.

-* We're presenting the first peer-reviewed paper on the project at CHES 2016 in late August.
-* The legacy Splash build system is being completely rewritten over the summer of 2016.
+* The legacy Splash build system is being completely rewritten and replaced.
 * We'd love to write some developer documentation and formally specify the APIs for various existing components, as well as writing specifications for not-yet-implemented peripherals/drivers/services
 * The NoC cores need to be rewritten to have parameterizable bus width - 32 bits is great for size optimizing but can't